Running Simulations

 Running Simulation Model

-Once the model project is compiled and the respective jar
+Once the model project is compiled and the respective jar file is generated, then next step is to

-page on the MiniReal system UI and uploading this jar
+navigate to the Run page on the MiniReal system UI and uploading this jar file.
+Once the system

 recognizes the model from the jar file, users can tweak the model parameters as they wish on the UI

-button to run their simulation.
+and hit the Start button to run their simulation.

 Figure: Running model jar file on the MiniReal system UI